 Plus, Microsoft and Slack know this is happening now and are paying very close attention to supporting the L&D market.
-Just this week, Microsoft launched an initiative to help millions acquire the digital skills they need in today’s world and announced more investments into their free for all content available on Microsoft Learn.

 Another Microsoft owned platform, LinkedIn, has even opened up free learning pathways for what they’ve determined as the 10 in-demand jobs for today’s economy.